-OneNote will open and add anything you want to add to your notes: word documents, PowerPoint presentation, PDFs, audio files, etc. Before you rush off to buy a note-taking app, try this one first; see if it grows on you.
+OneNote will open and add anything you want to add to your notes: word documents, PowerPoint presentation, PDFs, audio files, etc. Before you rush off to buy a note-taking app, try this one first and see if it grows on you.

 The best handwriting recognition note-taking app for those of you that prefer typed final notes.
 If you can’t type fast enough or your handwriting is messy, this app will work for you.

 You can write your notes then convert everything to text.
 It is much easier to create your word documents in Nebo.
 Handy for those that prefer handwriting their thoughts but don’t want to type out their handwritten work.
 After you finish ‘penning’ your thoughts, convert everything to text with one tap.

 Note Always is the most minimalist application on this list.
 It doesn’t even have settings for the user interface.
 Perfect for minimalists.
 It has a large variety of paper templates with ample customisation options.
 You can’t import external paper templates into the app.
 Note Always is strictly for note-taking; nothing else.
 You can’t use it for annotating slides or PDFs.

 Writing in this app is fantastic!
 However, the app uses raster ink which looks a bit smudged when exporting your notes.
 Documents shared out of the app look like old scanned notes.
 When you zoom in, the ink becomes pixelated.

 GoodNotes has OCR capabilities.
 You can search through your handwritten notes and even convert them to text.
 The app comes with many paper templates, and you can add custom paper templates to the app’s template library.
 It supports many page sizes (A7-A3).
 You can have many different paper templates in one notebook.
 It’s easy to add unique individual pages to your notes.

 GoodNotes works best for those that print when writing, versus those that use cursive.
 Another thing to consider: GoodNotes creates big files that take up a lot of storage on your iPad.

 You can record audio while taking notes.
 The playback syncs the audio to your notes.
 It is Notability’s trump card.